fabiandev/ts-runtime/README.md

 ### Functions

-Function parameters and it's return value will be checked as well, and functions will be annotate to extract it's type reflection at runtime.
+Function parameters and its return value will be checked as well, and functions will be annotated to extract its type reflection at runtime.

 #### Function Declarations